Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Algorithms

-Because $H$-representation is transitive, it suffices to show that the claim is satisfied for the table entries \emph{before} we compute the representative set.
-As $c[t,s] \subseteq \ParSol[t,s]$, it suffices to show the forward direction from the definition of $\Comp_t$-representation. \begin{description} \item[Leaf node] Obviously true as $\ParSol[t,s]$ only contains the empty vector.
+Let $\ctwo[t,s]$ be the table entry \emph{before} the algorithm computes the representative set.
+By the transitivity of $H$-representation, it suffices to show that $\ctwo[t,s] \represents{\Comp_t} \ParSol[t,s]$ to prove the claim.
+As $\ctwo[t,s] \subseteq \ParSol[t,s]$, it suffices to show the forward direction from the definition of $\Comp_t$-representation.
+The proof is a structural induction on the tree decomposition. \begin{description} \item[Leaf Node.]
+Obviously true as $\ParSol[t,s]$ only contains the empty vector.

-\item[Introduce vertex node] Let $v$ be the vertex introduced at $t$ and let $t'$ be the unique child of $t$.
+\item[Introduce Vertex Node.]
+Let $v$ be the vertex introduced at $t$ and let $t'$ be the unique child of $t$.
 Given some $a \in \ParSol[t,s]$ and some $b$ such that $a \comp{t} b$.